lsiddiqsunny/ATMEGA32-Project/README.md

 ### Project Work Status
 -----------------
 1. Send Data from ATMEGA32 to Arduino - Done
+2. Receive Data from Arduino to ATMEGA32
-2. Read RFID Tags Data and Send To ATMEGA32
+3. Read RFID Tags Data and Send To ATMEGA32
-3. Send RFID Card Data from ATMEGA32 to Arduino
+4. Send RFID Card Data from ATMEGA32 to Arduino
-4. Send Data from Arduino to WIFI Module and to Server
+5. Send Data from Arduino to WIFI Module and to Server

 ### Circuit Diagram